Speak up, share the news, make knowledge ready…

 Her research interests include anaerobic microbiology and metabolite profiling of gut microbial communities, including studies on controlled human dietary intervention studies.
 This has provided unique information on the dynamics of the gut microbiota and provided information on inter-individual colonic microbial variability and the responsiveness of the gut microbiota to dietary shifts.

 Shivani lived in Japan for advanced studies and work for 13 years.
-Deeply interested in the Japanese society and how it is coping with an aged population, with specific interest regarding people with dementia.
-She has a Ph.D in Japanese studies from Graduate Univ for Advanced Studies in Kyoto.
+She is deeply interested in the Japanese society and how it is coping with an aged population, with specific interest regarding people with dementia.
+She has a PhD in Japanese studies from Graduate Univ for Advanced Studies in Kyoto.
 Worked as medical writer for Eisai Pharmaceutical Company and a medical communications company in Tokyo.

-Shivani will speak about: "Japanese Approaches to Healthy Ageing and Innovative Dementia Care Models."
+Shivani will speak about: "Japanese Approaches to Healthy Aging and Innovative Dementia Care Models."

 Represented the Japanese Alzheimer Association at the ADI (Alzheimer Disease International Conference) for several years as well as volunteered at a local long term care nursing home in Kyoto for many years.
-M.Phil in Chemistry and Advanced Diploma in Japanese language from Delhi University.
-Currently a freelance professional Japanese translator/interpreter in the US.
-Also served for two years as a Volunteer Long Term Care Ombudsman at a nursing home in the US.
+She has an MPhil in Chemistry and Advanced Diploma in Japanese language from Delhi University.
+Currently she is a freelance professional Japanese translator/interpreter in the US.
+She also served for two years as a Volunteer Long Term Care Ombudsman at a nursing home in the US.

-In the colloqium workshop- scientist meet students- he speaks about „A Day Course in the Future Life of Homo Sapiens Microbiomicus”
+In the colloquium workshop- scientist meet students- he speaks about „A Day Course in the Future Life of Homo Sapiens Microbiomics”

 Besides health care and prevention Florian is particularly interested in development assistance and statistical analysis.
 Besides working in research and the health care system he also organizes health courses like the CGEpi Winterschool where he first got experience about strategies for personalized medicine.